ZixinIsabelDeng/Sneaker/README.md

 # Contributor:
 - Camila (Front-end design for login/logout/signin.html and css)
 - Zhihao (bugfixing: make sure js sending the data to backend)
-- Xu Ke: adding routers for post methods of signin/signout/login/valid, adding database and setup config
+- Xu Ke: adding routers for post methods of signin/signout/login/valid, adding database, documentation and setup config
-- Zixin : adding the rest of the routers, error.html, reorgnize file structure and adding js for logical display
+- Zixin : adding the rest of the routers, error.html, reorgnize file structure, documentation and adding js for logical display

 # Sneaker E-commerce Website Description
 - For COMP354 project , expand backend and new features.